-Student: Lauren Humbard Student Status: Undergraduate Major: Nursing Advisor: Dr. Barbara McClaskey Title: A Look into Education Measures Regarding Cardiopulmonary Resuscitation
+Student: Lauren Humbard Student Status: Undergraduate

+Title: A Look into Education Measures Regarding Cardiopulmonary Resuscitation

 The purpose of CPR is to save life.
 However, there is concern the general populace is not given enough information about the effects of CPR on a patient's body, particularly if there are comorbidities to be considered.
 There is extensive research into the effect medical technology has on the extension of a patient's life.
 As a natural consequence, there is concern this prolongation leads to unnecessary suffering by medically fragile patients.
 This research review explored the studies on education measures to facilitate effective end of life decision making regarding CPR by patients admitted into hospitals.
 CPR measures are currently the default treatment measures.
 There have been several policies put into place by hospitals to address this issue.
 The Do No Harm policy gives doctors the ability to withhold CPR when patients are deemed medically unfit.
-Shared Decision Making attempts to incorporate the patient's family into the decision process.
-However, there is evidence that the decisions made are not documented in the patient's chart or carried into the patient's medical prognoses.
+Shared Decision Making attempts to incorporate the patients family into the decision process.
+However, there is evidence that the decisions made are not documented in the patient'ss chart or carried into the patient's medical record accurately, and that family members may not uphold wishes amidst changing and uncertain medical prognoses.
 One area that could be researched is the effectiveness of current interventions aimed at improving end of life decision making.
 If the proven measures are not effective, there should be a change in the current practice, and a better way of dealing with this sensitive issue researched and sanctioned.

-Student: Kristen Martin Student Status: Undergraduate Major: Nursing Advisor: Dr. Barbara McClaskey Title: Utilizing Tissue Plasminogen Activator
+Student: Kristen Martin

+Title: Utilizing Tissue Plasminogen Activator